 How to Set Up Code Generator

-Until now, all steps could be completed in the browser.
-Code Generator, however, is a feature exclusive to the Facebook Android app.
-If you had the app installed all along, Code Generator might be available already.
-Otherwise, install and open the app.
+While you can set up and access most features described above from Facebook in your browser, Code Generator is a feature exclusive to the Facebook mobile app.
+If you had the app installed all along, Code Generator should be available already.

 The next time you want to access Facebook on a new device and cannot receive a text message—for example, if you don’t have a signal or you switched SIM cards—you can use Code Generator instead.
-Simply open your Facebook app, tap the three-line icon in the top left, scroll down, tap Code Generator, and long-tap the code to copy it to your Android clipboard.
+Simply open your Facebook app, tap the hamburger menu in the top-right, scroll down, tap Code Generator, and long-tap the code to copy it to your device’s clipboard.

-Should you ever lose access to Code Generator (like if your phone was stolen), you can log into Facebook from a recognized device, log out on your phone, and remove Code Generator.
+Should you ever lose access to Facebook Code Generator (for example, if your phone was stolen), you can log into Facebook from a recognized device, log out on your phone, and remove Code Generator.
 Until you get your phone back, you can also set up a third-party app to generate codes.